Balancing chemical equations practice

 MnO4− + Fe+2 → Mn+2 + Fe+3

-For balancing, the oxidation number of Mn decreases by 5, and iron increases by 1 in the above equations.
-Putting the right factor on the above equations,
+The oxidation number of Mn decreases by 5, and iron increases by 1 in the above equation.
+For equalizing the increase and decrease in oxidation number, we can put the right factor in the above equations,

 MnO4− + 5 Fe+2 → Mn+2 + 5 Fe+3